 Comparison of the storage tiers

-The following table shows a comparison of the hot and cool storage tiers.
-The archive blob-level tier is in preview, so there are no SLAs for it.
+The following table shows a comparison of the hot, cool, and archive storage tiers.

 (Time to first byte)